-The parent entity has a USD750k payment due to KRISS on the sale of the first MEG system to complete the initial licence fee payable on the Licence Agreement signed with KRISS in April 2016.
-This is equivalent to AUD\$0.975m.
+The parent entity has an USD750k payment due to KRISS on the sale of the first MEG system to complete the initial licence fee payable on the Licence Agreement signed with KRISS in April 2016.
+This is equivalent to AUD\$1.015m.
 The timing of the payments are subject to the delivery, installation and sign off of the first MEG system.
-These activities are expected to occur from April 2018 through early calendar 2019.
+These activities are expected to occur from September 2018 through mid calendar 2019.